vrnvrn/mentor-graph/README.md

-# mentor-graph
+# MentorGraph
-early groundwork for p2p mentorship built on Arkiv
+Early groundwork for p2p mentorship built on Arkiv.
+More once the basics are alive. 🌱